autotwin/mesh/doc/sphere_mesh_refinement.md

 ### Results

+We used the [Hausdorff distance](hausdorff_distance.md) to verify the shape similarity of the surface of the hex meshes (represented by quadralaterals) to the underlying source triangular tessilation.

 Increasing refinement results in

 * Increase of the median MSJ quality value from just above 0.85 (case 1) to approximately 1.0 (case 5),